Paisseon/paisseon/README.md

 Those are the two places where I actually see messages.
 GitHub issues don't give me notifications so I don't see/respond usually.
 Please understand that due to work, college, and possible timezone differences I may respond at weird times or after a long delay.

 ### Currently in Development
+- \[All Tweaks] Depictions for non-Sileo package managers.
+Thanks to Bryce!
-- \[Argyle] Initial release.
-Better than Redeb.
-A somewhat different approach from Debra on [Sudo's repo](https://sudocat-dev.github.io/repo).
+- \[Argyle] Possibly cancelled or delayed.
+Debra on [Sudo's repo](https://sudocat-dev.github.io/repo) is really good, use it.
+- \[CCCalc] Make a better fix with less bugs, I suppose.
 - \[CustomPass] Initial release.
 It lets you choose whatever symbols you want for the passcode.
 Does not actually change passcode, just the symbols.
-- \[CyDown++] Add Cydia compatiblity.
+- \[CyDown++] Fix Cydia on arm64e devices.
+- \[DarkKeysReborn] Full rewrite, probably won't add anything new but the code was awful.
 - \[Logos] Initial release.
 A definition of Objective-C/Logos for the Nova text editor.
 - \[Pandora] Initial release.
 A video wallpaper tweak written in Swift/Orion.
 - \[Raida] Initial release.
-Enable Apple's built-in multitasking features on iPhone
+Enable Apple's built-in multitasking features on iPhone.
-- \[Reverie] Add option to disable Reverie when device is charging.
+- \[Reverie] Actively updated but nothing WIP.
-- \[Satella] Scrap the old server-sided receipt faker, add a local, pure ObjC one.
+- \[Satella] Possibly sandbox the receipt faker so it crashes less.
-- \[Vivy] Completely change theme selection because the current way sucks.
-This new one allows you to use a custom battery icon straight from the preferences.
+- \[Vivy] Actively updated but nothing WIP.

 ### Badges are pretty
 ![she/her pronouns pls](https://img.shields.io/badge/pronouns-she%2Fher-e91f63)